rbadrinath/FCP/SCRIPT/SCRIPT.md

 [comment]: # (--------- 15_structure.md ---------)
+# STRUCTURE AND UNIONS in C
 * Simple notions of structure type - declaration, access, via pointers?
 * Structure examples.
 * Typedef and its use in structures.
 Example is simple-timing.c
 * Arrays of structures.
 * Notions of declarations and typedef
 * Array of structure and multiple arrays comparision
-  * EXAMPLES USING structures, arrays, functions
+* Examples using structures, arrays, functions

 [comment]: # (--------- 16_linked_list.md ---------)
+# LINKED LIST
   * Linked list as a useful higher level data structure
   * (So called recursive structure notion)
   * advantages over an array